Saturn 2025 Apparition Notes

 2025 May

-On May 8, Trevor imaged a bright spot at a latitude of ~ 60deg S. A similar object was observed during the previous apparition and it is possible that these may be identical.
+On May 8, Trevor imaged a bright spot at a high southern latitude.
+A similar object was observed during the previous apparition and it is possible that these may be identical.
 This will be checked if there are further observations of this object.
-On May 12, Trevor also imaged some features both light and dark in the EZ(S) – both with IR and methane filters.
+On May 12 and 20, Trevor also imaged some features both light and dark in the EZ(S) – both with IR and methane filters.
+Some small scale features were detected via animations of several images taken over a period of time.
+Features were detected by their movement with the rotation of the planet.

 There have been some interesting observations involving the satellites.